IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ## speaking JSON-RPC

 Okay first things first, we need to speak **JSON-RPC**.
-Then we need to implement some tool to analyse SPARQL queries.
+Then we need to implement some tool to analyze SPARQL queries.
 When we got the analysis tool running we can use it to provide some language features.

 Assume we set up the Editor (client) to connect to our language server.